 8. Walk the Freedom Trail

-While the Freedom Trail is something you can check out any time of the year, the fall is the perfect time to check it out due to the calmer weather and the beautiful fall colors at every turn.
-For those unfamiliar, the Freedom Trail is a 2.5 mile path that passes by 16 different historic sites in Downtown Boston that are all important to the long and storied history of Boston.
+This is one of the fall activities in Boston that you can do any time of year.
+However, fall is the perfect time to check out the Freedom Trail out due to the calmer weather and the beautiful fall colors at every turn.
+For those unfamiliar, the Freedom Trail is a 2.5 mile path that passes by 16 different historic sites in Downtown Boston that are significant to the American Revolution.
+You can sign up to take a tour with a costumed guide, or walk the trail at your own pace.ย

 9. Visit the Berklee Beantown Jazz Festival